mmalczak/recrutation/README.md

 Description of the disruption produced by zaklocenie is available in README file in zaklocenie folder.
-After staring the script, there should be a lot of error messaged produced by the server.
+After starting the script, there should be a lot of error messages produced by the server.